July 2021: Gimp update for Mac 2 includes information on

-My last post, written prior to this update, revisiting-gimp-in-knit-design
+My last post, written prior to these updates, revisiting-gimp-in-knit-design

 I lean toward experimentation as a way of learning and finding what steps work for me.
 These notes are not intended as full tutorials, they simply share some of my explorations.
-There now are excellent videos online, the amount of information can be overwhelming and tends to work with many more colors and significantly higher resolution images that those usually suitable for knitting, where images are often binary and small scale.
-I add to these work in progress notes as I have time, so the information in them will evolve over time with editing and at times rethinking the process used.
+There now are excellent videos online, but the amount of information can be overwhelming and tends to work with many more colors and significantly higher resolution images than those usually suitable for knitting, where images are often binary and small scale.
+I add to these work-in-progress notes as I have time, so the information in them will evolve over time with editing and at times rethinking the process used.

-A new manual and program update for Mac OS are available (2.10.14 in 2020).
-The program launches in an all in one dark window with grey tool icons.
+The crop to selection tool when used on small files ie 20 pixels wide, crops to one extra pixel on the right, so to get a 15-pixel image, cropping to 14 wide appears to get the wanted result, checked with image/scale.
+The problem persists with slightly wider, and even tiled images up to 60 stitches wide and here with a portrait size image If brushes, colormaps, or palettes were saved in the “older” version, they will be lost.
+They can be recreated and saved using the brush import feature in the palette editor.
+Go to windows, dockable dialogue, palettes, and right-click on the palette window to call up the necessary menu choice A new manual and program update for Mac OS are available (2.10.14 in 2020).
+The program launches in an all-in-one dark window with grey tool icons.
 As I become aware of any other changes I will attempt to share them.
 My use of the program is limited to working with imagery for knits and for my blog, my progress doing so up to now can be viewed via a category search.
-A lengthy tutorial on using 2.1 in Windows computers for beginners by Michael Davies posted a year ago but new to me may be found on youtube.
+A lengthy tutorial on using 2.1 in Windows computers for beginners by Michael Davies was posted a year ago but new to me may be found on youtube.

-Discard each image individually to keep the program running, use hide command if the larger update window is in your way or distracting, click on the gimp icon again to restore the view.
+Discard each image individually to keep the program running, use the hide command if the larger update window is in your way or distracting, click on the gimp icon again to restore the view.

 Color settings may also be changed.
-Since Ayab and imag2track do better with 8-bit integer color processing the new test defaults for me are shown below, which will mean only indexed images will have a colormap.
-Gamma changes automatically with bit adjustments, ie. 32-bit color floating point will adjust to linear light gamma, is the highest resolution possible.
+Since Ayab and img2track do better with 8-bit integer color processing the new test defaults for me are shown below, which will mean only indexed images will have a colormap.
+Gamma changes automatically with bit adjustments, ie. a 32-bit color floating point will adjust to linear light gamma, which is the highest resolution possible.

-A word of caution: after choosing the 8-bit option and not liking the quality of my imported images, I tried restoring the original 32 bit floating one without success even after saving, quitting the program and restarting it several times.
-I then chose to reinstall the program and to continue working in the default settings for now.
+A word of caution: after choosing the 8-bit option and not liking the quality of my imported images, I tried restoring the original 32-bit floating one without success even after saving, quitting the program, and restarting it several times.
+I then chose to reinstall the program and continue working in the default settings for now.
 The download turned out to be for version 2.10.14, this is the new default appearance after launch on my computer

 In reference to Ayab, in one such thread on multiple colors per row knits, it was mentioned that color separations for 3 or more colors are done in shades of grey, and in terms of technical details “You need a pattern image which is 8-bit greyscale, each color is coded in a range of the 8bit values.
 So for 4 colors, it would be 0-63 color a; 64-127 color b; 128-195 color c; 196-255 color d.
 It seems to be OK to give the image some color, so long as the gray component of the colors divides up as given.”